California’s bold climate law gets green light

 Co-chair of “No on 23” campaign

-“With the world’s eighth largest economy, California can influence not just national climate policy, but global policy as well,” said Steve Cochran, EDF’s vice president for climate.
+“With the world’s eighth largest economy, California can influence not just national climate policy, but global policy as well,” said Steve Cochran, EDF’s former vice president for climate.

 Legislative Confirmation of the Commitment to AB 32 and Investing in California’s future